 "The gods have eaten," the elder suddenly announced loudly.

 The crowd began to chant a new word.
 "Sorlish, Sorlish, Sorlish."

-"The gods have barely eaten," Chapel groused as her attendant took the plate away from her and dragged her out of the chair.
+"The gods have barely eaten," Chapel said as her attendant took the plate away from her and dragged her out of the chair.
 "Hey!"

-She glanced back, saw that Kirk was being manhandled out of his chair too.
-They were led toward a tent, one in which several extra large attendants stood at guard.
+She glanced back and saw that Kirk was being manhandled out of his chair too.
+They were led toward a tent, one in which several extra-large attendants stood at guard.

 "That other place I mentioned?"

 Her attendant nearly threw her into the tent, the guards stepping aside just in time to let her pass.
 Kirk followed.